gabrielrcosta/AIBetter/README.md

 Acknowledgments

-Thanks to the instructors and peers at Dorset College for their guidance and feedback throughout the development of this project.
+Thanks to the instructors and my colleagues at Dorset College for their guidance and feedback throughout the development of this project.